prajwollamichhane11/DBMS/README.md

 # DBMS
-this is 4th sem mini project for the COMP 232.
+This is 4th sem mini project for the COMP 232.